 The entire Psalter has been worked into this commentator’s heart and mind in a way that every commentary should do but few accomplish so transparently.
 The blend of literary care, canonical integration, exegetical insight at the level of the original language, Christ-connecting instinct, and reverent gravitas makes this a really wonderful and landmark work.
 Though long, words are not wasted.
 I will return to this work every time I preach, teach, and write on a psalm.

 Jim Hamilton has given us a commentary on the entire Book of Psalms—no small feat!
 The clear and straightforward exposition of each psalm is helpful for both non-specialist as well as scholar.
 Helpful outlines present the literary structure—so important to grasp the details.
 Significantly, this commentary interprets Psalms as a single book with its own storyline and also shows how it fits into the storyline of Scripture as a whole.
 This will certainly be a helpful resource for the Church of Jesus Christ.

-—Peter J. Gentry, Donald L. Williams Professor of Old Testament, The Southern Baptist Theological Seminary
+—Peter J. Gentry, Distinguished Visiting Professor of Old Testament, Phoenix Seminary

 The Evangelical Biblical Theology Commentary (EBTC) series locates each biblical book within redemptive history and illuminates its unique theological contributions.
 All EBTC volumes feature informed exegetical treatment of the biblical book and thorough discussion of its most important theological themes in relation to the canon—all in a style that is useful and accessible to students of Scripture and preachers of the word.